 Uterine fibroids, in Chinese Medicine, can be categorized into two general types of stomach masses called JiJu.
 One type is the result of dampness that can transform into phlegm in the stomach.

 Too much eating of foods producing damp and emotional stress can cause blood and qi to stagnate which can lead to fibroids.

 The other type of fibroids is associated with yin inadequacy.
 A natural decline of Liver and Kidney and yin occurs when a women approaches menopause.
 But the process can become pathological if the yin inadequacy is severe as it may cause the body to produce more fluid or yin.
 Yin stasis is then the other cause of fibroid development.

 Chinese medicine is very effective in treating fibroids.
 However, your acupuncturist or Chinese medicine practitioner should be able to distinguish between fibroids caused by phlegm, blood, and qi stasis and those caused by yin stasis.
-Qi gong, stomach massage, Chinese herbs, acupuncture in Boynton Beach, and topical herbal remedies such as lavender, frankincense, and castor oil packs can all help in the treatment of fibroids.
+Qi gong, stomach massage, Chinese herbs, acupuncture in Edina, and topical herbal remedies such as lavender, frankincense, and castor oil packs can all help in the treatment of fibroids.

 Typically, the prognosis is quite good if the size of fibroid is as small as a chicken egg.
 Fibroid growth may be halted if it’s much larger.
 Fibroids associated with blood and Qi stasis usually shrink on its own at menopause, while fibroids generated by yin stasis can grow.
 With Chinese medicine, surgery can be avoided, regardless of the cause.